Why would you need a Parliamentarian?

 Parliamentarians are advisors.

-They assist the Chair in running a meeting and in following the rules.
-And what is the biggest rule of all?
-You have to be fair.
-People can (and do!) disagree, but meetings really deteriorate when people aren’t being treated fairly.
+They assist the Chair in running a meeting by advising how to follow the rules.
+What is the most important rule?
+Be fair.
+And the second most important rule?
+Communicate clearly.
+People can (and do!) disagree, but meetings really deteriorate if there is a feeling that people are not being treated fairly.

 Organizations that follow Robert’s Rules of Order start their Conventions under those rules.
 Then a Convention will adopt rules specific to the Convention.
-These typically restrict members’ rights such as the length of debate or the length of speeches during debate or who can speak on the convention floor.
+These typically restrict members’ rights such as the length of debate or the length of speeches during debate.

 Presiding at a meeting